CamilaDuitama/muset/README.md

 cd muset
 mkdir build && cd build
 cmake ..
-make
+make -j4
 ```
-Executables will be made available in the `bin` sub-directory relative to the root folder of the repository.
+Executables will be made available in the `bin` sub-directory of the main repository.

-To make the `muset` command available, remember to include the absolute path of MUSET's executables in your PATH environment variable, e.g., adding the following line to your `~/.bashrc` file:
+To make the `muset` command available, you might want to include the absolute path of the `bin` directory in your `PATH` environment variable, e.g., adding the following line to your `~/.bashrc` file:
 ```
 export PATH=/absolute/path/to/muset/bin:${PATH}
 ```